 - Create a space and time for feedback from both sides.
 Regular feedback is extremely important, especially for millennials and Gen Z. The young workforce thrives on communication and constant evaluation.
 So give them a stage to get this feedback; for example, with a weekly or monthly meeting joined by their leadership buddy and the team lead.
 In addition, encourage feedback in your chat tools such as Slack, and present an opportunity for anonymous feedback in your employee app.

-- Utilize technology to facilitate the process and make core information easily available at all times.
+- Utilize technology to facilitate the process and make core information easily available at all times with an employee communications app or a modern intranet.
 Having the right tools in place can make onboarding infinitely easier, and helps both HR and the newbie.
+There are so many ideas on how to make an intranet useful and fun to use for employees.
 Scroll down to the tools section to get all the details.